tkubica12/MicroHack-AppInnovation/solutions/ch01/README.md

 # ch01: Migrate database, containerize application, deploy to Azure
-There are more ways how to solve this challenge.
-Here is one possible approach.
+There are multiple ways to solve this challenge; below is one possible approach.

-## Step 1: use cloud database
+## Step 1: Use a cloud database
-We will not initially touch application and leave it as is in local VM, but deploy cloud database and reconfigure application to use it.
-For that we will use access over public endpoint (this is something we might change in later challenges).
-In order to have scalable costs we will use Azure SQL Database in serverless SKU so database is able to go sleep when there are no users and scale its performance depending on actual load.
+We will not initially modify the application; we leave it running on the local VM but deploy a cloud database and reconfigure the app to use it.
+For this first iteration we allow access over a public endpoint (we may tighten this later).
+To achieve cost elasticity we use Azure SQL Database (serverless tier) so the database can auto‑pause when idle and scale compute based on load.

-You can deploy database using Azure Portal, Azure CLI, Bicep, Terraform, Pulumi and other methods.
-In our solution we leverage help of **GitHub Copilot** to author the necessary infrastructure as code (IaC) templates using Bicep.
+You can deploy the database using the Azure Portal, Azure CLI, Bicep, Terraform, Pulumi, or other methods.
+In this solution we leverage **GitHub Copilot** to author Infrastructure as Code (IaC) templates using Bicep.

 Example prompt to start with:
 ```